+A descendant of the British public house, the old-fashioned Aussie pub is far more spacious in size and usually distinctive for their wide awnings and knock-out verandahs.
 Unfortunately, great characterful waterholes are a rarity on the Gold Coast but the ones that do remain are full of splendid charm.
-You know, the kind of place you can walk into, order an ice cold beer, feel instantly at home, and have a real natter with an old local who looks like they’ve been sitting there their entire life?
+You know, the kind of place you can walk into, order a cold schooner, feel instantly at home, and have a real natter with an old local who looks like they’ve been sitting there their entire life?

 The Wallaby Hotel

 Opening back in 1884, this heritage-listed hotel is one of the oldest pubs in Queensland.
 Starting out as a local watering hole for both horses and passengers The Wallaby Hotel was and still remains the epicenter of life for the quaint township of Mudgeeraba.
 Thankfully, the classic design of this spacious pub has been retained and there’s still plenty to lure you in.
 Think: a 200-seat bistro, premium beers on draught (as well as more traditional favourites), an expansive deck, a splendid array of traditional pub grub and you can even stay the night in one of their motel rooms if you down too many pints.